jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 his support.

-Jean-Damien Durand's assistance included several ambitious
+Jean-Damien Durand's assistance included several ambitious Marpa applications.
-\Marpa applications.
-Deyan Ginev provided advice on \LaTeX{} and on deeper matters which proved essential for this book.
+Deyan Ginev provided advice on LaTeX and on deeper matters which proved essential for this book.
 Lenz Moritz quietly and effectively maintained our IRC channel.
-Andrew Rodland stood in for me as the face of \Marpa, and he pioneered the use of one \Marpa grammar to feed another.
+Andrew Rodland stood in for me as the face of Marpa, and he pioneered the use of one Marpa grammar to feed another.
 Ruslan Shvedov provided many hours of assistance, ranging from linguistic insights to details of code testing.
-Luc St-Louis moderated the \Marpa IRC channel, saving me time, and the channel's other users from having to put up with my less than fully competent, and often too heavy-handed efforts.
+Luc St-Louis moderated the Marpa IRC channel, saving me time, and the channel's other users from having to put up with my less than fully competent, and often too heavy-handed efforts.
-Peter Stuifzand wrote the prototype on which \Marpa's SLIF interface is based.
+Peter Stuifzand wrote the prototype on which Marpa's SLIF interface is based.
-Ruslan Zakirov was a very early \Marpa supporter who made many useful suggestions that are incorporated in this book.
+Ruslan Zakirov was a very early Marpa supporter who made many useful suggestions that are incorporated in this book.
 Larry Wall has always made himself available,